 A “must-have” today is a mobile phone; a “must-do” is mobile phone recycling.
-The mobile phone, commonly referred to as a cell phone, is spreading faster than any other information technology.
-From teeny bopper to senior citizen, the cell phone has become a necessary accessory.
+Almost everyone uses a mobile phone these days from kids to senior citizens; the cell phone has become a necessary accessory.
 In the United States alone there are more than two hundred and eighty million cell phone users, with slightly over four billion worldwide.

 On average, cell phone users in the United States purchase a new cell phone every eighteen months, in Europe every fifteen months — and in Japan every nine months.
 When the first generation of iPhones came out, tens of thousands of people lined up to purchase one.
 With the release of these smart phones, like the iPhone, Blackberry, Android, and a host of others, people who consider these a “must have” probably already own a mobile phone, which they will need to discard.